 The dwellings were a hodgepodge of quickly erected buildings: log huts, shake houses, split timber and bark huts.
 Already, the inevitable tent city was taking over, occupied by everything from a butcher’s shop to the blacksmith.
 The clanging hammer of the latter on his anvil resounded above the general hubbub.

 “We stay tonight at a boarding house,” said Sam as he, Rosie and Emily hauled their baggage up the hill.

 The pandemonium and buzz of activity hovered over this apology for a town.
-Men in grubby clothes sprawled out on the boardwalks bemoaning their failure to find gold.
+Men in filthy clothes sprawled out on the boardwalks bemoaning their failure to find gold.
 Some played cards; some staggered around in the worst states of fighting-mad drunkenness.
 Along the road, men flogged and bellowed at exhausted pack horses and mules loaded with ore from the goldfields.

 At first, Emily was aware of the excitement and enthusiasm driving recent arrivals but, as they walked on, she put her handkerchief to her nose against the stench of liquor, urine, tobacco and animal droppings,

 Sam found directions to a dilapidated building at the top end of the town.
 By the time they arrived, Emily and Rosie were exhausted, barely able to walk another step; wet, uncomfortable, hungry, tired, and itching in unreachable places.